This post was originally publish on March 13, 2018 and updated on October 8, 2019.

 - Jewelry making – Not one I’ve done but looks fun and so beautiful.
 Jewelry is something you could sell online so this could pay for itself, as could many other crafts.
 A lot of chronic illness people have really cool Etsy stores that they run from their beds.

 - Yoga – If you are thinking ya right?!
 I was too when I first fell ill.
-I had been doing yoga daily at that point and missed it terribly.
+I had been doing yoga daily right up to the day before I fell ill, and it didn’t take long for me to miss it terribly.
 Let me share a little secret with you that I learned on IG by following this lovely lady, you can do yoga in bed AND you don’t have to do the whole routine.
 You can do a few stretches or maybe only one and that still counts.
 So, all you over-achievers out there, myself included, can breathe a big sigh of relief and stretch a little.😉 Namaste 🧘🏻♀️

 - Choose a sport that interests you and watch it online – Have you ever watched golf?
 It’s quiet and there’s not a lot of movement, but it’s also fun to watch!
 The announcers whisper, which is so lovely when you have CFS and there’s no running, so the panning is pretty steady.
 I read that the ideal way to take up watching a sport is to study all the rules so you really know what’s going on during the game.
 This could actually be fun if watching sports is your thing.

 - College online – We live in a day and age where you could take almost any class online.
 How cool is that!?
-Someday I hope to go back to school to be a certified marriage and family therapist and I’m glad to know that when I do, I could potentially choose to do this online.
+Someday I hope I’m able to go back to school to be a certified licensed marriage and family therapist and I’m glad to know that when I’m able, I could potentially choose to do this online.

 - Crochet or knit – These two crafts seem pretty common in the chronic illness community, but I thought I’d list them just in case.
 Most supplies you’ll need can be ordered online.
-The necessary materials will be included at the beginning of the videos or patterns.
-For those of you with CFS or brain fog, make sure and pick up some stitch markers (small devices used to track or hold your place as these crafts are dependent on stitch counts).
-These will save you in the long run!
+The necessary materials will be included at the beginning of the videos or patterns so before you order make sure you check out the instructions (learned this the hard way).
+For those of you with MECFS or brain fog, make sure and pick up some stitch markers (small devices used to track or hold your place as these crafts are dependent on stitch counts).
+These will save you a lot of time in the long run!

 - Write – The possibilities are endless here.
 You could write poetry, a story, a comic, a blog, really anything, you could literally write anything.
 If you haven’t tried this one you may be surprised at what comes pouring out of you once you put the pen to paper or fingertips to the keys.
 Give it a shot!
 It can be incredibly therapeutic.